Hope flies in for Puerto Ricans after Hurricane Maria devastates island

 "As Americans, we don't know the depth of suffering that other people are experiencing," said Laurie Letts, one of the coordinators for the evangelical Christian group's relief mission.
 "It's such a deep calling from God."

-The North Carolina-based nonprofit, which is led by Franklin Graham, the son of Bill Graham, sends volunteer missions to places around the world affected by natural disasters, war and poverty.
+The North Carolina-based nonprofit, which is led by Franklin Graham, the son of televangelist Billy Graham, sends volunteer missions to places around the world affected by natural disasters, war and poverty.

 Related: How You Can Help Storm Victims